otto-de/api-guidelines/topics/spec-format.md

 - poor tooling support for newer versions
 - focus on modeling in early API lifecycle, i.e. it will likely need to be converted to other formats as the API matures
 - no backward compatibility of versions
+- development state is stale, due to low activity

 ### OpenAPI 3.x: